openstack/ironic/doc/source/contributor/bugs.rst

 Bug Reporting and Triaging Guide
 ================================

-StoryBoard
+Launchpad
 ----------

-All ironic projects use StoryBoard_ for tracking both bugs and enhancement requests (RFE).
-The `ironic project group`_ lists all our projects.
+All Ironic projects use Launchpad_ for tracking bugs.

 .. note::
-   Ironic is developed as part of OpenStack and therefore uses the ``openstack/`` namespace.

-StoryBoard is somewhat different from traditional bug tracking systems because every *story* is not linked to a project itself, but rather through its *tasks*.
-A story represents an issue you are facing or an enhancement you want to see, while tasks represent individual action items which can span several projects.
-When creating a story, you'll also need to create the first task.
-If unsure, create a task against ``openstack/ironic``.
+   Ironic projects formerly used Storyboard_ for tracking bugs.
+Since April 2023, we have switched to Launchpad_ for bugtracking.

 Reporting Guide
 ---------------

-We are constantly receiving a lot of requests, so it's important to file a meaningful story for it to be acted upon.
-A good story:
+We are constantly receiving a lot of requests, so it's important to file a meaningful one for it to be acted upon.
+A good request:

 * specifies **why** a change is needed.
 In case of a bug - what you expected to happen.